Posted in General on Jun 10, 2016.

 Amakhosi missed out on the 1982 league title – finishing third – but they remained the knockout kings, retaining the Mainstay Cup, Sales House Champion of Champions and BP Top 8.

-No other Chiefs player wore the captain’s armband for such a long period.
-Mofokeng was a modern wing-back in the sense that he moved up and down the flank, providing good crosses into the box.
+No other Chiefs player wore the captain’s armband for as long as Mofokeng, who was a modern wing-back in the sense that he marauded up and down the flank, providing good crosses into the box.